CIRCLE Frequently Asked Questions (FAQs)

 Submission Process

 The restrictions on individuals "contributing" to more than one Type A (TA) proposal (CIRCLE ISO section 1.6.1) are not meant to restrict institutions from submitting multiple Type A proposals if they are staffed by different teams.
-However, all things being equal, it is likely that ARPA-H will not choose to fund more than one proposal from the same institution if the same quality and diversity of effort can be achieved by funding multiple institutions.
-If an individual contributes to more than one Type A proposal, ARPA-H will not fund both.
-Additionally, as stated in the same section, to avoid conflicts of interest, no institution will be allowed to participate in both a Type A and a Type B proposal.
-If an institution submits proposals of both types, ARPA-H will not fund both.
+Additionally, as stated in the same section, to avoid conflicts of interest, no institution will be allowed to participate in both a Type A and a Type B award.
+If an institution submits proposals of both types, ARPA-H will not fund both - both proposals will be reviewed.

 ARPA-H policy for submissions from international proposers is detailed in Section 3.3 of the ISO: "Non-U.S. entities may participate to the extent that such participants comply with any necessary nondisclosure agreements, security regulations, export control laws, and other governing statutes applicable under the circumstances.
 However, non-U.S. entities are encouraged to collaborate with domestic U.S. entities.
 In no case will awards be made to entities organized under the laws of a covered foreign country (as defined in section 119C of the National Security Act of 1947 (50 U.S.C. § 3059)); a foreign entity of concern meeting any of the criteria in section 10638(3) of the CHIPS and Science Act of 2022; or an individual that is party to a Malign Foreign Talent Recruitment Program (MFTRP), as defined in Section 10638(4) of the CHIPS and Science Act of 2022. "